You are here

 How can ORSP help in this early phase of the Research Project Lifecycle?

-ORSP does not handle research development and finding funding, but we can point you in the right direction.
-Still, ORSP plays a role in the early phases of the research project life cycle.
-Keep these important tips in mind.
+ORSP does not handle research development nor finding funding, but we can point you in the right direction.
+In the early stages of a research project lifecycle, ORSP reminds project teams to:

-- ORSP reviews and submits all proposals seeking external funding, and has some signature authority assigned by the university.
+• Remember that ORSP has signature authority assigned by the university.

 Where and How to Find Funding

-Schedule a consultation with the exceptionally skilled Informationists of the U-M Library, who offer personalized, expert funding and grant search consultation to U-M faculty and staff.
+Schedule a consultation with the exceptionally skilled Informationists of the U-M Library, who offer personalized, expert funding and grant search consultations to U-M faculty and staff.

 Work with your Research Administrator